How to Identify a Male or Female Lutino Cockatiel: Easy Guide

 Physical Differences

 Another sign to look for is the color of the feathers under the wings.
 Males usually have solid-colored feathers in this area, while females may have a pattern of spots or bars.
+Females may also have yellow spots on the underside of their flight feathers as they mature.
 However, these differences can be subtle and may not be fully apparent until the bird reaches maturity, which is typically around six to nine months of age.

 lutino cockatiel